smalllbuddy/bgT5Rework/README.md

 # Fixes

->127.0.0.1 no longer crashes on multiplayer launch
->Clicking launcher no longer crashes with "Close!" error
->Dedicated server can use bgserver.cfg or server.cfg
->PlayerID is consistent with username unless overwritten
->Launch options (hover over version # to see)
->Hostmode always activates
+-127.0.0.1 no longer crashes on multiplayer launch -Clicking launcher no longer crashes with "Close!" error -Dedicated server can use bgserver.cfg or server.cfg -PlayerID is consistent with username unless overwritten -Launch options (hover over version # to see) -Hostmode always activates
->Resizable window
+-Resizable window
->Improved UI
+-Improved UI
->Minimizes to system tray
+-Minimizes to system tray
->And much more
+-And much more

 # Bonus Features